a special issue of “Le Monde” on the end of life

 The philosopher Vinciane Despret reminds us that there is no “that in Europe and America we believe that the dead are really dead”.
 Other civilizations deal differently with their missing people.
 People in ancient Egypt, for example, wrote to their dead.
 And now, another figure gives food for thought: by 2100, the Internet will have nearly 2 billion profiles of dead people, because we remain reachable on the Web, and therefore we do not die…

-The writer Alphonse Allais (1854-1905) said: “Death is a lack of good manners. » The comedian Pierre Dac (1893-1975), who was not to be outdone, specified: “Death is, ultimately, only the result of a lack of education since it is the consequence of a lack of good manners. » We could still use this sentence today, as the question of the end of life remains at the heart of the news at a time when Parliament is preparing to legislate on this vital issue.
+The writer Alphonse Allais (1854-1905) said: “Death is a lack of good manners. » The comedian Pierre Dac (1893-1975), who was not to be outdone, specified: “Death is, ultimately, only the result of a lack of education since it is the consequence of a lack of good manners. » We might still use this sentence today, as the question of the end of life remains at the heart of the news at a time when Parliament is preparing to legislate on this vital issue.
 There are many books, each more poignant than the last, which recount the agony of loved ones in shameful circumstances.

 Read also: Article reserved for our subscribers Story of an end of life faced with the inadequacies of the hospital: “I exhaust myself in procedures that do not succeed.
 My father is sinking”